-The 6 oz lobster tail price is, understandably, lower than a larger tail might run.
-Smaller lobster tails are usually the tails from 1-1.25 lb lobster.
-These lobster tails are easier to cook just right, but there’s no compelling reason to think that smaller or larger tails are inherently better than the other.
-That said, as with live lobsters, smaller tails generally have bigger supplies and cheaper prices.
+Small lobster tails are usually the tails from 1-1.25 lb lobster.
+These lobster tails are easier to cook perfectly because there is less meat to manage, and they tend to be sweeter (read: better) than their larger cousins.
+That said, as with live lobsters, smaller tails generally have deeper supplies and cheaper prices.

-But how much is a 6oz lobster tail?
+But how much does a small lobster tail cost?
 The price grid below illustrates a wide range of cost options.
 Find one that works with your budget.

 4-6 Ounce Small Maine Lobster Tails

 |Company||Min.
 Order||Price/Tail*||Price/4 Tails**||Company Rating||Go To|

 |Fulton Fish Market (from CAN)||1||$20.99||$83.96||4.4|

 Read here about our quality seafood pricing tables.

 ** Price for 4 lobster tails INCLUDES shipping based on a standardized location.
 Exact costs may vary.

 We generally recommend medium or small-sized lobster tails, especially for first-timers who aren’t yet sure of their favorite way to eat lobster.
 Plus, the 6 oz lobster tail price is a lot more accessible than 10-14 oz tails.
 Don’t be confused by the weight of the frozen, shipped lobster tail.
 Accounting for the shell and water weight, guests will need at least 2-3 tails to feel like they had a reasonably full meal.